ConnorDiddy/ConnorDiddy/README.md

-- 👋 Hi, I’m @ConnorDiddy
+- 👋 Hi, I’m Connor Didericksen
 - 👀 I’m interested in becoming the best software engineer I can be
 - 🌱 I’m currently learning web development
 - 📫 How to reach me: